-- Because printing plates are anodized aluminum materials which could rust from oxidation, the plates used for offset printing needs to be adequately maintained.
+- Because printing plates are anodized aluminum materials that could rust from oxidation, the plates used for offset printing need to be adequately maintained.

 Is Offset printing better than Digital printing or Digital Offset Printing?

 - Offset printing and digital printing are high-quality printing options that can serve the same purpose.
-Offset and digital is complement to each other.
-There are also differences which could account for the preference of one over another in any case.
+Offset and digital is a complements to each other.
+There are also differences that could account for the preference of one over another in any case.

 - Offset printing is best for large volume printing and identical copies.
 Digital printing is best suited for short-run printing with varying copies.

-- It is also more time consuming to use offset printing because one metal plate carries only one, and it needs to be etched and applied to the rollers for transfer into the paper.
-Printing workers test run test on scrap papers, which takes more time altogether to ensure that the machine adequately inks the plate.
+- It is also more time-consuming to use offset printing because one metal plate carries only one, and it needs to be etched and applied to the rollers for transfer into the paper.
+Printing workers test run tests on scrap papers, which takes more time altogether to ensure that the machine adequately inks the plate.

 - Digital printing is cheaper for fast projects.
 It works best for 24 hours or 48 hours of delivery at a more affordable rate.

 What colors can you print using the offset printing method?

 Although offset printing is not a new method, it still produces the most vibrant crisp colors than any other printing method.
 If you are concerned about the quality of your print job then talk to one of our printing specialists.
 There are two 3 types of offset press based on their inking system.
 Spot Color Offset Press, Full Color Offset Press, and Full-Color Offset press combined with Spot Color.
 Spot Color press uses Pantone colors or PMS Color matching system.